No hard border in Ireland, No 10 insists

 It followed the leak of a letter from Boris Johnson in which he appeared to contemplate future customs border checks after the UK leaves the EU.

-In the letter, obtained by Sky News, the foreign secretary tells Theresa May 95% of traffic would still pass unchecked in the event a hard border.
+In the letter, obtained by Sky News, the foreign secretary tells Theresa May 95% of traffic would still pass unchecked if there was a hard border.

 It comes as the EU is set to publish a draft of its Brexit withdrawal treaty.

-The 120-page document, to be released on Wednesday, will refer to three possible options for avoiding physical infrastructure on the Irish border but the only one to be fleshed out will be the government's least-favourite: Northern Ireland staying aligned with European rules and regulations.
+The 120-page document, to be unveiled on Wednesday, will refer to three possible options for avoiding physical infrastructure on the Irish border but the only one to be fleshed out will be the government's least-favourite: Northern Ireland staying aligned with European rules and regulations.

 - NI 'to be part of EU customs territory'